kjsandbrink/learning-metacontrol/README.md

 A few individual supplementary panels are generated directly from the individual "ana_\*.py" scripts.
 The "stats_likelihood.ipynb" notebook analyzes the likelihood of human choices under neural network policies.

-The human behavioral data is in the data folder.
-The scripts used for data collection are in the website folder.
+The human behavioral data is in the "data" folder.
+The scripts used for data collection are in the "website" folder.
+Neural network trajectories are in the "data" subfolder in the "nns" folder.

 ### Versions